Bicycle Touring England: Southborough To Bognor Regis | Travelsonabike2

 King Of The Mountains

-After coming through Crowborough yesterday and mentioning that it was the second-highest point in Sussex, and Ditchling beacon was the highest.
-I decided that I would attempt to cycle it!
-Just to see how bad it is or isn’t!
+After cycling through Crowborough yesterday, I mentioned that it was the second-highest point in Sussex, and that Ditchling Beacon was the highest.
+So I decided that I would attempt to cycle home via Ditchling Beacon.
+Just to see how bad it is, or maybe it isn’t.
 I know the London to Brighton charity cycle ride goes over it.
 And everybody says how bad it is.
-Well, now it’s time for me to find out!
-Although granted, most on the London to Brighton ride are none cyclists.
+Well, now it’s time for me to find out.
+Although granted, most riders on the London to Brighton ride are non-cyclists.
 And it is towards the end of their sixty-mile ride.

 Ditchling Beacon was busy.
-The lycra brigade love it!
+The Lycra brigade love it!
 As I rode up, a steady stream of lycra-clad idiots kept coming past me.
-And fare due to them, most said good luck.
-I was determined not to stop; I don’t think I would have got going again if I had!
-Thankfully I made it to the top without stopping, although I did come close a couple of times.
+And fair due to them, most said good luck.
+I was determined not to stop; I don’t think I would have got going again if I had.
+Thankfully, I made it to the top without stopping, although I came close several times.
 But every time I thought of stopping, one of the boys on their lightweight racers would go past me.
-I wasn’t going to give them the satisfaction of me having to rest!
+I wasn’t going to give them the satisfaction of seeing me having to rest.
 They weren’t going to beat me.
-They might be quicker than me, but I can ride just as far as any of them, with twenty times as much weight!
+They might be quicker than me, but I can ride just as far as any of them with twenty times as much weight.

-Once at the top, the Lycra brigade was resting, puffing and panting, congratulating each other on such an epic ride!
-As they ate their high energy bars and drank their sports drinks.
+Once at the top, the Lycra brigade were resting, puffing and panting, congratulating each other on such an epic ride!
+As they ate their high-energy bars and drank their sports drinks.
 Me, I just carried on cycling.
 I could feel them all looking at me, giving me daggers as if to say, what, aren’t you stopping?
-I don’t see the point in stopping once you’re at the top.
-You can rest on the way down.
+Personally, I don’t see the point in stopping.
+Unless you want to look at the view, you can rest on the way down.

-A word of warning to anybody attempting the London to Brighton ride, don’t be fooled into thinking it’s downhill all the way to Brighton after Ditchling Beacon.
+A word of warning to anybody attempting the London to Brighton ride: don’t be fooled into thinking it’s downhill to Brighton after Ditchling Beacon.
 It isn’t!
 You only go downhill for a short distance before there’s another hill.
-Nothing on the scale of Ditchling beacon, but it’s still a hill.
+Nothing on the scale of Ditchling Beacon, but it’s still a hill.
 But once that’s out of the way, it’s then downhill all the way to Brighton seafront.

 Leave a Reply